-can not become into equalities.
-Really, let suppose contrary.
-Then, one of the operator $S(q)$ spectral zones degenerates into the point:
+can not become equalities.
+Indeed, suppose the contrary.
+Then, one of the spectrum zones of the operator $S(q)$ degenerates into a point,

-As it is isolate the operator $S(q)$ spectrum point, therefore, it cannot belong to continuous spectrum $\sigma_{c}\left(S(q)\right)$ of the one.
-On the other hand, it cannot belong to the operator $S(q)$ point spectrum as $\sigma_{p}\left(S(q)\right)=\varnothing$.
-And obtained contradiction proves the inequalities of theorem.
+Since it is an isolated point of the spectrum of the operator $S(q)$, it cannot belong to the continuous spectrum $\sigma_{c}\left(S(q)\right)$.
+On the other hand, it cannot belong to the point spectrum of the operator $S(q)$, since $\sigma_{p}\left(S(q)\right)=\varnothing$.
+The obtained contradiction proves the inequalities in theorem.

 The proof is complete. \end{proof}